microteq/extended-gauge/README.md

 ## Attribution

-This card is inspired by the Home Assistant Gauge Card.
+This Extended Gauge Card is inspired by the Home Assistant Gauge Card.
 <br />
 <br />
 <br />